sj26/node-smtp/doc/api.markdown

   received will be sent.
 Defaults to `false`.
 Call `accept()` to accept the message or `reject()` to reject it.

-### smtp.MessageStream.accept()

-Accepts the message, so the SMTP daemon will return a 2xx response.

-### smtp.MessageStream.reject()

-Rejects the message, so the SMTP daemon will return a 4xx/5xx response.

 ### Event: accept

 Emitted when the message is accepted.